Post-menopause occurs after a woman has gone through menopause.

 And the sooner you start after menopause, the greater the preventative benefits.

-What matters is the type of hormone therapy you choose -- non-bioidentical hormones or bioidentical hormones.
+What matters is the type of hormone therapy you choose - synthetic or bio-identical hormones.

 Non-bioidentical hormones, often referred to as synthetic hormones, are not recognized by your body in the same way as bioidentical hormones.
 They do not have the same molecular structure as the hormones in your body, while bio-identical hormones do.
 Because of this, non-bio-identical (synthetic) hormones tend to have more side effects and increased risk, than bioidentical hormones.